whyaxee/Smorphi-wiki/Home.md

 # Smorphi App

 Our current Android app is still being approved by the Google play store, and we will update the link here when the app is approved.
-For now, please download the app from our Smorphi App Github.
+For now, please download the app from our [Smorphi App Github](https://github.com/WefaaRobotics/Smorphi-App-Android/tree/main/SimpleBluetoothTerminal-final/app/release).

 # Robot exercises

 There are many things you can do with your Smorphi and Smorphi2 robots.
-Do explore some of the exercises below to access some mini projects and tasks you can do with your Smorphi
+Do explore some of the exercises below to access some mini projects and tasks you can do with your Smorphi.